 - Mastering Styles and Templates.
 There are two parts to creating a Word document: creating the content and applying the formatting to that content.
 If you understand how to use styles, you can make the second part of this equation easy, painless, and (best of all) consistent.
-This course (which is not currently available, but is coming soon) provides you with the knowledge you need to effectively create and use both styles and templates.
+This course provides you with the knowledge you need to effectively create and use both styles and templates.
 Click here for more information.

 Both Excel and Word

 - Creating VBA UserForms.
 When you create macros using Excel or Word, the traditional way to get input from users and share information with users is through the use of input boxes and message boxes.
 This course takes you to the next level, showing you how to create and use UserForms within your own macros.
 The course is divided into six easy lessons, each guiding you step-by-step through the learning and application process.
 Click here for more information.

 All of these courses—current and past—have been developed by Allen Wyatt, who has been using Office products since before Microsoft Office existed as a suite.
 He is publisher of the WordTips and ExcelTips newsletters for well over two decades.
 His courses bring his vast experience to you in an accessible, understandable way.